cliz1/NEDIS-client-search/README.md

   ## Usage

-In its current state, the app is highly customized to the specific needs of the organization and therefore is not yet practically to anyone outside the NEDIS organization.
+In its current state, the app is highly customized to the specific needs of the organization and therefore is not yet practically usable to anyone outside the NEDIS organization.
 The next step of the project is to convert it to a web application, which is currently a WIP.
 After its conversion to web application it can potentially be expanded to fit the needs of any non profit organization seeking to use it.